Murder of Jun Lin: Early criminal activity

-In 2005, Magnotta, who was going by his birth name at the time, was convicted of one count of impersonation and three counts of fraud (against Sears Canada, The Brick, and 2001 Audio Video): he had taken advantage of a mentally disabled young woman by convincing her to apply for credit cards and then using those cards himself to purchase over $10,000 worth of goods.
+In 2005, Magnotta, who was going by his birth name at the time, was convicted of one count of impersonation and three counts of fraud (against Sears Canada, The Brick, and 2001 Audio Video): he had taken advantage of a woman with a developmental disability by convincing her to apply for credit cards and then using those cards himself to purchase over $10,000 worth of goods.
 He was also accused of sexually assaulting the woman, although that charge was later dropped.
-He pleaded guilty, and received a nine-month conditional sentence with 12 months of probation.
+He pleaded guilty and received a nine-month conditional sentence with 12 months of probation.
 The court noted at the time that Magnotta had "significant psychiatric issues" and did not always take his medication.

 In 2010, Magnotta posted on YouTube a video titled 1 boy 2 kittens, in which he deliberately suffocated two kittens in a plastic bag with a vacuum cleaner.
 He later published a second video of himself, this time drowning a cat in a bathtub.
 A third video showed him feeding a cat to a python.
 In January 2011, a private Facebook group identified Magnotta as the person in these videos; animal rights activist groups subsequently offered a $5,000 reward for bringing him to justice.
 He was initially dubbed the "Vacuum Kitten Killer" by the online animal activists.
-The Internet community which had identified Magnotta reported him to authorities, warning that after committing acts of animal cruelty, he might pose a threat to humans.
+The online community that had identified Magnotta reported him to authorities, warning that after committing acts of cruelty to animals, he might pose a threat to humans.
 Their investigation was later chronicled in the 2019 true crime docuseries Don't F**k with Cats: Hunting an Internet Killer.
 In February 2011, Toronto police began investigating Magnotta in connection with the videos, after receiving a complaint from the Ontario Society for the Prevention of Cruelty to Animals.
 The OSPCA also contacted the Royal Society for the Prevention of Cruelty to Animals in Britain, the American FBI, and police in Montreal, due to the suspect's extensive travels.